About BYBORRE:

 Together with the Product Director I established a new collaboration structure, defining how the newly formed digital team would work together on the Create™ platform.

-My first strategic move was halting 3D knits on the platform and focus on perfecting Attachments Only (AO) knits to allow the use of all possible color capabilites.
-By analyzing data from 80+ projects, I proved that using our AO knits was the fastest path to production- safe scalability.
+My first strategic move was halting 3D knit development on the platform and focusing on perfecting Attachments Only (AO) knits, allowing the use of all possible color capabilites.
+By analyzing data from 80+ projects, I proved that using AO knits was the fastest path to production-safe scalability, while new color capabilites made them an attractive product.

-BYBORRREs AO knit structure explained, see Helpcenter Create™
+BYBORRRE's AO knit structure and their new color capabilities, see Helpcenter Create™

 Part 2 - Targeting the Interior Industry

-Redefining new target groups like Architects, Designers and Specifiers within the interior sectore involved:
+Redefining new target groups like Architects, Designers and Specifiers involved:

 Creating a Business Glossary, a foundation unifying terminology across the company: This resolved friction caused by multiple departments using different terms for the same textile parameters & simplified communication with external clients.